Programming

 Lua in a Nutshell: A Quick Tutorial for Lua

 I’m reading source code written with Torch these days.
-Torch is a well-known deep learning framework written by Lua.
-So I summarize the grammar of it and provide a quick tutorial here.
-Run As we know, Lua is a C-like language.
-Therefore, it is case-sensitive.
+Torch is a well-known deep learning framework written in Lua.
+So I summarize its grammar and provide a quick tutorial here.
+Getting Started Like many languages, Lua is case-sensitive.
 The following code outputs “Hello World” with Lua.
-Note that the semicolon at the end of a line is optional, like JavaScript. print('Hello World') You can use the interrupter of Lua in the command line:
+Note that the semicolon at the end of a line is optional, like JavaScript. print('Hello World') You can use the interpreter of Lua in the command line:

 Introduction to Java Virtual Machine